 Windows 10 was made generally available on July 29, 2015 and has broken records for adoption since.
 According to Microsoft, more than 200 million devices had been upgraded within the first six months.
 As bring-your-own device (BYOD) initiatives continue to gain in popularity, employees will expect to use their new Windows 10 devices to gain access to corporate assets, applications and data.

-Sixty-five percent* of customers are hesitant to migrate to Windows 10 due to app compatibility concerns.
 The exhaustive efforts companies took to manually migrate to Windows XP and Windows 7 are still fresh in their minds, and the sting of lost productivity due to app compatibility issues is equally fresh.
 For example, customers may have line of business apps that are designed to work with specific versions of Windows.
 In previous OS migrations, all of the apps had to be checked by hand, which is a very time-consuming process.

 Citrix solves the application compatibility issue in two ways: